goodmorningcoffee/BlueprintParser_OS/README.md

 - Expand agent tool use
   - Enable an agent to do a full QTO using BP's tools.
 With better tool use, agents can more effectively navigate the plans, answer more complex questions with citations derived from the drawings, and actually interact with blueprints.

-- Eventually rebuild the frontend entirely, its full of bugs and the UI is janky.
+- Eventually rebuild the frontend entirely, it's full of bugs and the UI is janky.

 ---